A very mistaken concept

 For some other cases we have the tidal warming theories (Jupiter’s and Saturn’s satellites).

-Every planet-case we are looking for an excuse-explanation to keep fooling ourselves with the Te = Tmean equality for planets without atmosphere.
+For every planet-case we are looking for an excuse-explanation, so to keep to the MISTAKEN CONCEPT about the Te = Tmean equality for planets without atmosphere.

 The Earth’s atmosphere is very thin and it is very transparent both ways – in and out.

 And as for carbon dioxide – there are only traces of CO2 in Earth’s atmosphere.
 Only traces…

 Planet effective temperature Te and Planet average surface temperature Tsat.mean are completely different physics terms

 Planet effective temperature Te is the planet surface uniform temperature in Kelvin when assuming planet emits the incident on the sunlit side solar flux's energy uniformly distributed on the entire planet's surface (the sunlit and the dark).